bry00/m/README.md

 The `m` viewer is designated specifically for viewing large text files or input streams, as viewed file is not fully loaded into memory, but are stored in a temporary file instead and read into memory in blocks as needed, not exceeding of specified total occupied memory size.

-The maximum size of occupied memory and the block size can be specified by `-total` and `-block` parameters respecively.
+The maximum size of occupied memory and the block size can be specified by `-total` and `-block` parameters respectively.

 > Note: